opds-community/drafts/opds-2.0.md

 # OPDS Catalog 2.0

-Open Publication Distribution System (OPDS) 2.0 is based on the [Readium Web Publication Manifest](https://github.com/readium/webpub-manifest) model and JSON-LD, with a focus on aggregating publications together in order to facilitate their distribution.
+Open Publication Distribution System (OPDS) 2.0 is based on the [Readium Web Publication Manifest](https://github.com/readium/webpub-manifest) model, with a focus on aggregating publications together in order to facilitate their distribution.

 **This version:**